jxm2012/digitizeData_fromPulses/README.md

 # digitizeData_fromPulses

-Program done as part of the Signal Processing class taught by Dr. Brazeale in CSE-3313 at UT Arlington
+Program done as part of the Signal Processing class taught by Dr. Brezeale in CSE-3313 at UT Arlington

 Given values in a file named data-communications.csv, containing a sequence of pulses in the range between 0 to 1, this processes digitized data using a matched filter.
 This is done to see whether the pulses (sequences)